automuteus/automuteus/README.md

 | `REDIS_USER`  | no       | Username to authenticate with Redis, if applicable.                           |
 | `REDIS_PASS`  | no       | Password to authenticate with Redis, if applicable.                           |

+### Capture mock development client

+Run `go run ./cmd/capture-mock` to send simulated capture events to Galactus.
+Paste a connect code or capture link from `/new`, then send lobby, phase, player, and gameover events interactively.
+See [the capture mock guide](cmd/capture-mock/README.md) for connection settings and usage.

 # Similar Projects

 - [Imposter](https://github.com/molenzwiebel/Impostor): Similar bot that uses private Discord channels instead of mute/deafen.
 Also uses a dummy player joining the game and "spectating" to get game information; no capture needed (although loses the 10th player slot).